Dynamically generated concatenated codes and their phase diagrams: Heralded surface errors

 \subsection{General theory}

 One way to interpret the heralded error channel (\autoref{eq:heralded-channel}) is as follows: with probability $p_a$, an eavesdropper (E) is given full access to the physical qubit, while with probability $p_x,p_y,p_z$, E is only allowed to measure in the $X$, $Y$, or $Z$ basis respectively (and thus can dephase the qubit in that basis).
 From this perspective, $x(t)=1$ means that, given the eavesdropping pattern on the leaves of a depth $t$ tree, E can recover $X_L$ (but not $Y_L$ or $Z_L$).
 The tree structure induces a flow of the initial vector $\pi(0) = (n=1-|\mathbf{p}|, x=p_x,z=p_z,y=p_y,a=p_a)$ backwards from the leaves.
-By generalizing beyond Ref.~\cite{Ferte2024}, which considered initial vectors of the form $(1-f,0,0,0,f)$, we can access parts of the phase diagram that ordinary erasures would never flow to.
+By generalizing beyond Ref.~\cite{Ferte2024}, which considered surface erasures ($\pi_0 = (1-p,0,0,0,p)$), we can access parts of the phase diagram that ordinary erasures would never flow to.

 In the main text, we plotted the failure probability of an optimal decoder given this noise model [\autoref{eq:pfail-erasure}].
 A related quantifier of the ability to decode is the average mutual information $I(R:E)$ between the initial reference $R$ and the eavesdropper/environment $E$: